 Once a student's thesis has been approved, the student must submit the work formally to SGPS in order to be eligible to graduate.
-Specifically, as per Section 5 of the Graduate Submission of Thesis, Project or Major Paper Policy, each student must submit one printed, unbound copy of their post-defence final thesis to SGPS.
+Specifically, as per section 5 of the Graduate Submission of Thesis Project or Major Paper Policy, each student must submit their post-defence final thesis in PDF form to SGPS via a shared google drive provided by the Thesis Coordinator.

 The student should consult Checklist #1: Thesis Checklist and Formatting Guidelines document to ensure their thesis document complies with specific formatting requirements.
-Checklist #2: Checklist for Final Thesis Package should be completed and submitted to the GPS in the program office.
-The GPS checks the contents of the package against Checklist #2 and the student is notified if there are any missing components or obvious formatting errors.
-The GPS then signs off on the checklist and ensures the final thesis package is forwarded to SGPS.
+Checklist #2: Checklist for Electronic Thesis Package should be completed and submitted to the google drive folder.
+The student is notified if there are any missing components or obvious formatting errors.